Jess-Jake/random-recipe-app/README.md

 <br/>

 <h2>Purpose</h2>
-This application will provide a container where user can save lists of ingredients they have, and It will recomment a recipe randomly based on what user can cook with.
+This application  allows users to save a list of ingredients they have in the fridge or pantry and we’ll recommend a recipe based on what they have.
 <br/>

 <h2>Key feature</h2>